Fogaroli/BookWormDen/documentation/Project_Steps.md

 Features to be added.

-- Improve apparence in the entire site
+- Improve appearance in the entire site
-- Add passsword reset.
+- Add password reset option using the registered E-mail for a temporary password.
 - ~~Migrate Unittest to use Pytest~~
 - Add Google user Signin option (Might not be a good idea anymore)
 - Add dropdown for books already in the database during book search
 - Add option for advanced search, MVP only book title search.
 - Add an option to mark a feedback abusive, ir multiple reports are received, feedback is marked as private and notification sent to the owner.
-- replace search and add book to reading list to forms instead of button actions for security?
 - Improve rating on book search to use half start grading
 - Order names on the club members list.

-TODO > To be Expanded

-- refactor file and function naming, too confusing
-- Add a confirm password field to the sign up form
-- Migrate all url to `url_for('function_name')`